 The best thing about laid back, bohemian styled homes is the comfort.
 Soft, low mattresses, large, squishy couches, hammocks, cushions, throws, and pillows are all absolute must-haves.
-So why not go all out and get the ultimate comfortable item – a giant beanbag?
+So why not go all out and get the ultimate comfortable item – a giant bean bag?
 They are perfect for snuggling into while bingeing on Netflix, and they make an interesting and more versatile alternative to a couch.

 Experiment with patterns

 The only thing that really goes with patterns is more patterns.
 If you’re not going for minimalism, you might as well go the other way.
 Colours, geometric shapes, florals, and traditional Eastern prints – they all work brilliantly together when you have courage in your conviction.
 Start with your base of prints, such as your duvet cover, sofa throw, or rugs, and add new prints in layers.

-Plants are the home’s best friend
+Laid Back Chic: Plants are the home’s best friend

-Perfect for the home renter or the homeowner, plants are the perfect way to bring color, texture, and interest into your home decor, without necessarily having to paint the walls.
+Perfect for the laid back chic renter or the homeowner, plants are the perfect way to bring color, texture, and interest into your home decor, without necessarily having to paint the walls.
 If you’ve got a touch of the green fingers, covering a sunny wall with shelves and hanging pots filled with succulents, spider plants, cacti, and dracaena is perfect.
 It’s beautifully laid back, but did you know it could also be good for you?
 Plants act as an air filter, taking out impurities and carbon dioxide, and pumping lovely fresh oxygen back into the room.
-They bring vitality into the room, and really help to brighten it up.
+They bring vitality into the room and really help to brighten it up.

-The beauty of a more laid back style is that other different styles can work together, without looking like they’re at odds with each other.
+The beauty of a more laid back home style is that other different styles can work together, without looking like they’re at odds with each other.
 While natural materials, such as untreated wooden furniture, in a more minimalistic home, would need to be the central feature, in a more bohemian home it can comfortably work with the other styles around it.
 Untreated wood and hessian fabrics add an extra level of interest, but they also help to soften edges even more.

-Play with colour
+Laid Back Chic: Play with colour

 Many people decorate their home with colour schemes in mind.
-A person with a more laid back style knows that all colours work together, you just have to have the courage to experiment with them.
+A person with a more laid-back style knows that all colours work together, you just have to have the courage to experiment with them.
 Rather than choosing a colour scheme, choose a vast range of colours that you enjoy looking at, and work well together, but don’t be afraid to veer from the path.
-A color which is outside your “scheme” can be the perfect accent.
+A colour which is outside your “scheme” can be the perfect accent.
 Think of the rich, deep colors at an Eastern market, and go from there, and you’ll soon realize that colour is meant to be played with, not constricted.

 Never forgo the fluff

 When comfort and beauty are of fundamental importance to your decor style, you can’t go without some fluff, especially faux fur.
-A fur rug by the bed is the ultimate cozy morning experience in the cold of the winter, so by that token, why not fill your home with fluff in whatever way you can?
-Layer soft rugs on couches, beds, and dotted around your floor to soften harsh edges, add texture and dimension, and give you something to crunch your toes in when you’re feeling a bit chilly.
+A fur rug by the bed is the ultimate cosy morning experience in the cold of the winter, so by that token, why not fill your home with fluff in whatever way you can?
+Layer soft rugs on couches, beds, and dotted around your floor to soften harsh edges, add texture and dimension and give you something to crunch your toes in when you’re feeling a bit chilly.